 A change in Washington

-For Ukraine, the message recently sent from Washington is unmistakable: the United States is shifting from being Kyiv’s primary military backer to positioning itself as a broker of a settlement — one that may require painful territorial and political compromises.
+For Ukraine, Washington’s message is unmistakable: The United States is shifting from being Kyiv’s primary military backer to positioning itself as a broker of a settlement that may require painful territorial and political compromises.

-The evolution leaves Mr. Zelenskyy caught between competing pressures, with U.S. insistence on a diplomatic settlement, domestic anger over corruption and governance, and the unrelenting military threat from Russia.
+Mr. Zelenskyy is caught between competing pressures, with U.S. insistence on a diplomatic settlement, domestic anger over corruption and governance, and the unrelenting military threat from Russia.

-After nearly three years of full-scale war, Washington now appears determined to steer the conflict toward a negotiated outcome.
+After more than three years of full-scale war, Washington now appears determined to steer the conflict toward a negotiated outcome.
 Whether Ukraine is ready or politically able to accept such terms is far from clear.

-For Mr. Zelenskyy, weakened at home and under mounting pressure abroad, the coming months may determine not only the contours of any future peace settlement but also his own political fate.
+For Mr. Zelenskyy, the coming months may determine the contours of any peace settlement and his own political fate.

 Corruption concerns

-The crisis erupted in early November when the National Anti-Corruption Bureau of Ukraine announced a sweeping investigation into a bribery scheme at Energoatom, the state nuclear-power operator.
-Investigators allege a “high-level criminal organization” extracted up to $100 million in kickbacks, forcing suppliers to pay bribes of 10–15 percent to secure contracts.
+The crisis erupted early this month when the National Anti-Corruption Bureau of Ukraine announced a sweeping investigation into a bribery scheme at Energoatom, the state-owned nuclear power operator.
+Investigators said a “high-level criminal organization” extracted up to $100 million in kickbacks, compelling suppliers to pay bribes of 10% to 15% to secure contracts.

-The government’s response was immediate: Energoatom’s supervisory board was dismissed, two cabinet ministers were removed, and several officials were detained.
-The scale of the affair has fueled public outrage in a country already exhausted by more than three years of full-scale war and ever more frequent energy shortages.
+The government’s response was immediate: Energoatom’s supervisory board was dismissed, two Cabinet ministers were removed, and several officials were detained.
+The scale of the affair has fueled public outrage in a country already exhausted by war and ever more frequent energy shortages.

 An October survey by the Kyiv International Institute of Sociology found that 40% of Ukrainians describe their country as “hopelessly corrupt,” a narrative that threatens to erode morale and Western confidence at a critical moment.